 The arrival of the first Monarch butterflies in the spring heralds a season full of color and interest in gardens.
 Photo courtesy of the USDA.

 In February and March, monarchs come out of hibernation to find a mate.
 They then migrate north and east in order to find a place to lay their eggs.

 This starts stage one and generation one.
 In March and April, the eggs are laid on milkweed plants.
 They hatch into baby caterpillars, also called the larvae.
 It takes about four days for the eggs to hatch.
-Then the baby caterpillar eats milkweed in order to grow.
+Then, the baby caterpillar eats milkweed in order to grow.
 After about two weeks, the caterpillar will be fully-grown and find a place to attach itself so that it can start the transformation process.
-It attaches itself to a stem or a leaf using silk it spins and transforms into a chrysalis.
-Within the chrysalis the old body parts of the caterpillar undergo metamorphosis to become a butterfly that will emerge in 10 days and fly away.
+It attaches itself to a stem or a leaf and then, using silk, it spins and transforms into a chrysalis.
+Within the chrysalis, the old body parts of the caterpillar undergo metamorphosis to become a butterfly that will emerge in 10 days and fly away.
 It feeds on flowers and fruits in gardens for two to six weeks.
 This first generation monarch butterfly will then die after laying eggs for generation number two.

 After eggs hatch Monarch larvae or caterpillars munch on milkweed leaves to grow large.
 Photo courtesy of Missouri Botanical Garden.